Tip of My Tongue (Lynsey de Paul song): Brotherly Love

+Ellie

 The female soul trio Ellie (aka the Hope Sisters - Ellie, Christine and Kathy) released their version of "Tip of My Tongue" produced by Barry Blue as a single (backed by "Someone's Stolen My Marbles") on the Fresh Air record label in the UK, on London Records in North America and on the Phillips label in Germany, France and Australia in 1974.
+The song received generally positive review in the press with "The Stage" writing "Great new single "On the Tip of my Tongue" under the new name of Ellie on the Fresh air record label".

-They performed the song on the German TV music program, Hits a Go Go, on 22 October 1974.
-The song was also included on the German and Austrian releases of the 1975 compilation album Various – 26 Original Top Hits as well as on the French compilation albums "Hit-Parade Printemps Phonogram 1975 Spécial Discothèque" and "Alcazar D'été" on the Philips label.
-It was also chosen as record of the week by Dutch DJ Frans van der Drift at Radio Mi Amigo on 29 December 1974 and Canadian radio station CFSX by DJ Phil Smith.
+Ellie performed the song on the German TV music program, Hits a Go Go, on 22 October 1974.
+The song also had a modicum of success in Europe, reflected by the fact that it was included on the German and Austrian releases of the 1975 compilation album Various – 26 Original Top Hits as well as on the French compilation albums Hit-Parade Printemps Phonogram 1975 Spécial Discothèque, and Alcazar D'été on the Philips label.
+It was also chosen as record of the week by Dutch DJ Frans van der Drift at Radio Mi Amigo on 29 December 1974, and Canadian radio station CFSX by DJ Phil Smith.
 Ellie Hope went on to form Liquid Gold where she was the lead singer.
-Ellie's version of the song is still played on radio, for example on 1 November 2014 by the German independent radio station, Radio X, Frankfurter Stadtradio (FM 91,8).
+Ellie's version of the song is still played on radio, for example on 1 November 2014 by the German independent radio station, Radio X, Frankfurter Stadtradio (FM 91.8).

-The song's co-writer, Barry Blue, released his own recording of the song arranged by Gerry Shury and produced by Blue as an album track in 1974, and this version was later on the compilation albums Dancin' (On A Saturday Night)...
-Best Of as well as The Very Best of Barry Blue released in 2012.
-In 2021, Barry's recording of the song appeared on his 4CD compilation release "Out of the Blue - 50 years Discovery".
+The Great Rufus Road Machine

-In 1977, the Canadian band, Great Rufus Road Machine (Sharon Russell (vocals), Ron Russell (vocals), John “The Fly” Baye (drums), Dirk Acree (bass, trumpet) and Ken LaDéroute (vocals, guitar)), a pop band from Kitchener, Ontario, recorded the song and released it as a single, with "Can't You Do It Now" as the B-side of the single.
-Both songs received major airplay success in Canada (131 stations) and the band performed "Tip of My Tongue" on Canadian TV.
-"Tip of My Tongue" was also included as the lead track on their self-named album.
+In December 1977, the Canadian band, The Great Rufus Road Machine, formed in 1972 by husband and wife team of Ron Russell (vocals) and Sharon Russell (vocals) with John “The Fly” Baye (drums), Dirk Acree (bass, trumpet) and Ken LaDéroute (vocals, guitar)), from Kitchener, Ontario, recorded the song and released it as a single, with "Can't You Do It Now" as the B-side of the single.
+It reached peaked at number 26 on the RPM Adult Oriented Playlist week of April 1, 1978 and both songs received major airplay success in Canada (131 stations) with the band also performing "Tip of My Tongue" on Canadian TV.
+"Tip of My Tongue" was also included as the lead track on their self-named album, although the version released as a single was remixed.

+The Dooleys

 The British band The Dooleys also recorded their version of the song as a track on their 1981 album, Secrets, which was suggested by the album's producer Barry Blue.
 The album was renamed The Dancer for its release in Japan and made number 41 on the Japanese Albums Chart.
-The Dooleys version of the song was finally released on CD in 2013 on the Full House / Secrets double album, on the album The Dooleys Greatest Hits, and also on the three CD compilation set, Gold, released in 2021.
-Brotherly Love's 1973 version of the song was finally released on CD in 2022, on a compilation entitled Bubblerock is Here to Stay Vol. 2: The British Pop Explosion 1970-73.
+The Dooleys version of the song was finally released on CD in 2013 on the Full House / Secrets double album, as well as on the album The Dooleys Greatest Hits, and also on the three CD compilation set, Gold, released in 2021.